exbotanical/vivisector/README.md

   - `aliasMethodName`: Object key, arbitrary label for readability.
 I recommend matching these to `name`.
   - `name`: String representing allable method name.
   - `color`: Case-insensitive string representing color of prefix + delimiter.
 Key which maps to hex value.
+  - `label` String or expression value which will resolve as prefix/label for given log method.
   - `delimiter`: String with which to delimit label/prefix from logged data.
+  - `suffix`: String or expression value which will be concatenated to the end of each log.
+This is particularly useful if you want to separate logs with newlines, as demonstrated in the `error` method options in my config.

 Now, for the options:
 ```